ksamuk/website/content/project/recombination-adaptation.md

 title = "Recombination and Adaptation"

 # Project summary to display on homepage.
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit."
+summary = "How does recombination shape the genetic architecture of adaptation?"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "bubbles.jpg"
+image_preview = "recomb_paper_small.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`